IUPAC-InChI/InChI_Dev/INCHI-1-TEST/docs/README.md

 python -m INCHI-1-TEST.run_regression_tests <dataset>
 ```
 compiles the shared library `libinchi.so.dev` from the current state of the repository.
-It then uses this library to compute the InChI strings for each molfile in each SDF under `INCHI-1-TEST/data/<dataset>`.
+It then uses this library to compute the InChI strings and keys for each molfile in each SDF under `INCHI-1-TEST/data/<dataset>`.
 Those strings are compared with the corresponding reference.
-Failed comparisons are logged to `<datetime>.regression.sqlite` (where `<datetime>` reflects the start of the test run),
+Failed comparisons are logged to `<datetime>.regression_test.log` (where `<datetime>` reflects the start of the test run),
 as `<current result> != <reference result>`.

 For example,